S&P, Nasdaq slip as tech weighs; Dow hits record

-The S&P 500 and the Nasdaq lost ground in late morning trading on Thursday as tech stocks slipped, while the Dow moved above the 22,000 mark to hit a new record.
+The S&P 500 and the Nasdaq lost ground on Thursday as tech stocks slipped, while the Dow moved above the 22,000 mark to hit a new record.

 Continue Reading Below